 If you abandon your vehicle

 We charge you $250 for your first offense, and $500 for every offense after that.
 If you don’t reclaim your vehicle, it will be either crushed or auctioned off.
 You will be responsible for covering all costs we pay to remove and get rid of your vehicle.
-Learn more about towing, and how to get your towed car back.
-You can also report an abandoned vehicle through BOS:311.

 Motor vehicle auctions

 Boston’s Police Department auctions off abandoned and impounded vehicles with assistance from the Transportation Department.
-When you buy a vehicle at auction, you need to pay the full amount in cash to BPD at the time of the sale.
+When you buy a vehicle at auction, you need to pay the full amount in cash to the police at the time of the sale.
 No other form of payment is accepted, and you can’t put a deposit down on a vehicle.